MyLifeUa/MyLife/README.md

 ### 1.11.
 Project calendar

-This is our project calendar, divided by milestones and their respective durations:
+This is our project calendar, divided by milestones and their respective durations.
+For a more detailed explanation about this calendar, [click here](./calendar/README.md).

 ![project-calendar](./assets/project-calendar.png)